jwssnr/Specs-for-CSS-Lines/README.md

 # CSS Lines

-### CSS Lines is a set of CSS properties that allow you to connect 2 or more elements with a line.
+### CSS Lines is a set of CSS properties that allow you to connect 2 or more elements with lines.
 The line ends will always remain anchored to their corresponding elements, adapting fluidly.
 They are a kind of pseudo-elements.

 ![Sketch of a CSS Line, connecting two elements.](img/v1-2-elements.png)